vosaul/status.im/content/frameworks.md

 # start your DApp
 embark run
 ```
-<aside class="warning">TODO: this references Embark, check whether it applies to Truffle</aside>

 The Embark console will appear within your shell with useful information about the SimpleStorage contract it has created, compiled, and deployed.
 It will also tell you that the DApp has been added to Status!